BojanSof/stm32f4x1-cpp-libs/readme.md

 ## Learning roadmap

+1. ARM overview

+2. STM32 overview
+    - Products overview.
+    - Naming convention.
+    - F4 family overview (our MCU's family).
+    - ST-Link
+    - ST-Link vs J-link

-1. Setup envionment and build system
+3. Setup envionment and build system
     - Install cross-compiler and other tools for ARM (also known as toolchain, including `arm-none-eabi-gcc, arm-none-eabi-gdb, arm-none-eabi-newlib`)
       - What is cross-compiler?
       - Why is it needed?